UPS RFID Rollout: What It Means for Package Tracking

 When brands [evaluate 3PL partners](/blog/how-to-choose-a-3pl-20-point-evaluation-framework), the conversation usually focuses on pick-and-pack accuracy, storage costs, and integration capabilities.
 Carrier management rarely gets the attention it deserves.

-- **Which carriers do you support, and do you rate-shop across them?** A 3PL that is locked into a single carrier cannot take advantage of technology improvements like UPS RFID when they give one carrier a tracking edge on specific lanes.
+- **Which carriers do you support, and do you rate-shop across them?** A 3PL locked into a single carrier cannot move your packages to a carrier that scans at pickup when that visibility matters.

 - **How do you handle tracking exceptions?** When a package goes unscanned for an abnormal period, does the 3PL proactively investigate, or does the brand find out from a customer complaint?

-- **Do you pass through carrier tracking data to the brand's platform?** Real-time tracking updates only matter if the brand's customers can see them.
-Integration between the WMS, the carrier's API, and the brand's Shopify or Amazon store is what connects the dots.
+- **Do you pass carrier tracking data through to the brand's platform?** Real-time updates only matter if the brand's customers can see them.

 ## The Bigger Picture